 l1.swap(l2); // Error: different data types

-The compiler generates a type mismatch error because the two lists must be of the same type.
+The compiler produces a type inconsistency error as the two lists are required to be of identical types.

 3) Exception Safety

-In C++, the list::swap member function does not throw (noexcept in modern C++).
-Therefore, we do not have to worry about runtime exceptions (such as std::bad_alloc) for several operations and functions in the STL.
+In C++, the list::swap method does not throw exceptions (marked as noexcept in modern C++).
+As a result, we are relieved from concerns regarding runtime exceptions like std::bad_alloc for various operations and functions within the STL.

 4) Logic Errors (Programmer Errors)